 - Active students pursuing studies from abroad;

-- those who planned to begin studies with Fordham this fall, but decided to defer admission to the spring 2021;
+- Those who planned to begin studies with Fordham in Spring 2021, but decided to defer admission to the Fall 2021;

-- and those who decided to take a gap year (or Term) or an Academic Leave of Absence.
+- Those who decided to take a gap year (or Term) or an Academic Leave of Absence

 Current Students - in the United States

-(retained an ACTIVE SEVIS status in Spring or Summer 2020)
+(retained an ACTIVE SEVIS status since Spring, Summer or Fall 2020)

 If you are currently in the United States, you only need to register for courses.
 Your course load may be comprised of: in-person, hybrid or virtual courses (or any combination of these categories).
 Please remain mindful of the completion date reflected on your current I-20.

-If you are abroad and plan to remain abroad during the Fall 2020 as you pursue a full time online program, simply contact us when you are ready to return to the United States for the Spring 2021 term.
-Your SEVIS status will remain ACTIVE through the Fall 2020 term.
+If you are abroad and plan to remain abroad during the Spring 2021 as you pursue a full time online program, simply contact us when you are ready to return to the United States for the Fall 2021 term.
+Your SEVIS status will remain ACTIVE through the Spring 2021 term.

 Initial/New Students - coming to the United States

-(newly entering the US, never retained an active SEVIS record in Spring / Summer 2020)
+(newly entering the US in Spring 2021 term, never retained an active SEVIS record in Fall 2020)

 The most important issue for your immediate attention is for you to check in online with OIS here.
 Please ensure that you are enrolled in at least one in person or hybrid course.
 If you still plan to begin classes within the United States but are having challenges obtaining a visa and/or flight arrangements, please keep close and constant contact with OIS and your Class Dean, Program Officer, Chair or Academic Mentor.